KitsuneYokai/bug-free-waffle/README.md

 You can check the TODO´s list to check what's working and what isn't.

-You can take a look at it by visiting https://osulist.kitsu.cf
+You can take a look at it by visiting https://osulist.kitsu.cf or https://osulistdev.kitsu.cf when im working on it

 ## TODO's

-- [ ] Add reviews to the server page (WIP)

-- [ ] Add namechecking to register / edited

 - [ ] Add a time to to the flash dash msg if the user already voted, containing the remaining time

-- [ ] Add browser extention

-- [ ] Add connect to server button to server page
+- [ ] Add connect to server button to server page (To download a osu shortcut with the -devserverflag)

-- [ ] Fix animations

 - [ ] Optimize/Optimize for mobile/cleanup/spellchecking

+- [ ] Add reviews to the server page (WIP)

+- [ ] Add namechecking to register / edited (Almost done)

+- [✔️] Add changable servericon

-- [ ] Add discord bot vote functionality
+- [✔️] Add discord bot vote functionality

 - [✔️] Add Dashboard/vote/review button to navbar